ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 f = bottom
 g f = f `seq` 0
 ```
 You would expect `g f` to diverge, since it seq’s on bottom.
-But it won’t  it’ll return 0.
+But it won’t! it’ll return 0.
 Yikes.

 Without deep skolemisation, `(g f)` is rejected.
 But the programmer can easily repair it by manual eta-expansion, to
 ```